wtomin/UncertainEmotion/readme.md

 ```
 This live demo will save an output video `output.avi` to the current directory.
 You may press `q` to exit this demo.

+## Predicting on videos

-3. You can load an ensemble of models' weights and predict the three emotion descriptors on the test set of the Aff-wild2 dataset.
+You can load an ensemble of models' weights and predict the three emotion descriptors on the test set of the Aff-wild2 dataset.
 It requires you to prepare the test set data ahead.

 Firstly run the `create_test_set_file.py` with correct directories.